-Dr. Ellen Hlavek is a senior post-doc in your laboratory.
-She has an excellent training record and has had strong mentoring in research.
-Although her knowledge of the science and research methodology is sound, she struggles with oral presentations as English is not her first language.
+Dr. Hlavek recently joined the faculty as an Assistant Professor in the School of Public Health.
+She has an excellent training record and has had strong research mentoring in health services research.
+Although her knowledge of the science and research methodology is sound, she struggles with oral presentations since English is not her first language.
 Recently while giving an important presentation on her research at a professional meeting, someone in the audience commented that she needed to speak slower because he couldn't understand her.
-Dr. Hlavek was embarrassed and became very self-conscious.
+Dr. Hlavek was embarrassed and became very selfconscious.
 Her Slavic accent became more apparent and she started speaking even faster.
 She also wondered afterwards if her headscarf influenced the public criticism she received.

 - 1. What are the main themes raised in this case study? - 2.
 Dr. Hlavek calls you after this presentation.
 She is very upset about what transpired at the conference and shares her concerns about why she may have been singled out.
-As her mentor how do you advise her? - 3.
-What are the implications of connections between religion, ethnicity and language?
+What is your response as her mentor? - 3.
+What are the implications of connections between religion, ethnicity, and language? - 4.
 What are the challenges for a mentor when a mentee's second language skills present a barrier to effective communication of his/her research?